River Ise

 The River Ise is a river in Northamptonshire, England and a tributary of the River Nene.

 The river rises in a field that was part of the site of the Battle of Naseby in north-western Northamptonshire.
 The parish of Naseby lies across a watershed from which streams also flow to the rivers Avon and Nene.
 It flows east past Desborough and the Eleanor cross at Geddington, then through the grounds of Rushton Hall, before turning south and passing through the parkland of Boughton House where it was extensively canalised and landscaped in the late 17th century.
 It then flows between Kettering and Barton Seagrave where its valley was excavated during the creation of Wicksteed Park to provide a large lake for public amenity use.
-It finishes its journey by flowing past Burton Latimer and Finedon, joining the Nene just south of Wellingborough.
+It continues south between Burton Latimer and Isham, the latter of which takes its name from the river.
+It finishes its journey by flowing past Finedon and joining the Nene just south and east of Wellingborough.

 Fishing on the Ise

-The Ise contains many varieties of coarse and game fish, including roach, perch, barbel and chub.
+The Ise contains many varieties of coarse and game fish, including roach, perch, barbel, rudd, common dace and chub.
 It is also the only watercourse within Northamptonshire to contain grayling (Thymallus thymallus).